MRA to ramp up exploration | Loop PNG

 This means the government needs new exploration data to attract new investors to develop new projects beyond 2060 for gold and 2065 for copper respectively.

-And Managing Director of MRA, Jerry Garry is concerned PNG, there is no new project identified to sustain the mining sector of the country beyond 2065.
+Managing Director of MRA, Jerry Gary is concerned about PNG, there is no new project identified to sustain the mining sector of the country beyond 2065.

 But the MD is sure there are deep-seated minerals that need to be explored.